-You can go from Tokyo to the capital city of Sendai in an hour and a half via the JR Tohoku Shinkansen.
-Fly domestic from Osaka and Sapporo or standard airlines from Hiroshima, Kobe, Fukuoka and Nagoya.
-You'll reach Miyagi in just one or two hours.
+A trip from Tokyo to the capital city of Sendai takes an hour and a half via the JR Tohoku Shinkansen.
+There are also domestic flights from Osaka, Sapporo, Hiroshima, Kobe, Fukuoka, Nagoya, Izumo and Okinawa, reaching Sendai Airport in one or two hours.

 From Tokyo, take the Komachi, Hayabusa or Hayate shinkansen trains.
 You'll arrive in Sendai in just over an hour and a half.
 The slower Yamabiko trains take about two hours.
-Sendai Airport offers an increasing number of domestic and international flights with competitive prices.
-Direct low cost carrier (LCC) flights from Taiwan, Osaka and or Sapporo are most popular.
-However, most larger Japanese cities, such as Nagoya, Okinawa and Hiroshima, are also connected.
-Local trains and highway or night buses from Tokyo are the cheapest option, each taking about five to six hours.
-Buses allow a relatively comfortable seat, stop at rest areas, and there is no need to transfer, while the series of local trains offer unmatched views of the Japanese countryside.
+Sendai Airport serves flights to and from most large Japanese cities such as Nagoya, Okinawa and Hiroshima.
+Local trains and highway or night buses from Tokyo are the cheapest options, each taking about five to six hours.
+Buses allow relatively comfortable seats and stops at rest areas.
+Another option is to take a series of local trains, which offer unmatched views of the Japanese countryside.

-A short wheat flour noodle, similar to somen, and eaten cold in the summer and warm in winter.
+A short, wheat flour noodle, similar to somen, eaten cold in the summer and warm in winter.
 Prepared without oil, Shiroishi umen are healthy and easy to digest.

-Formed from white meat fish that is minced, seasoned and then baked or steamed to create a tasty little fish cake with variations in texture from region to region.
+Formed from whitefish that is minced, seasoned and then baked or steamed to create a tasty little fish cake with variations in texture from region to region.
 A staple of Japanese cuisine.

-Fall means leaves aflame with color blanketing Naruko Gorge, warming up in the prefecture's many hot springs and dancing to the music of the Jozenji-dori Street Jazz Festival.
+Fall means leaves aflame with color blanketing Naruko Gorge, warming up in the prefecture's many hot springs and dancing to the music of the Jozenji Street Jazz Festival.
+(Photo: ©Miyagi Prefecture)

-The frigid cold turns trees into fantastical “snow monsters” and Fox Village is enveloped in white.
-Holiday illuminations brighten the nights, and wallets lighten at bargain sales.
+The frigid cold turns trees into fantastical “snow monsters,” Zao Fox Village is enveloped in white, and holiday illuminations brighten the nights.
+(Photo: ©Miyagi Prefecture)